Audio Books/Electronic Texts

 Possible alternate formats include:

-The nature and scope of the curriculum at FIT may preclude some books from being available in alternate format, or may make it difficult to convert books with graphics, charts, drawings, etc. Every effort will be made to offer readers for students or we will work with the faculty of these courses to find accessible materials.
+The nature and scope of the curriculum at FIT may preclude some books from being available in an alternate format, or may make it difficult to convert books with graphics, charts, drawings, etc.

-The Barnes and Noble Bookstore on campus works with the Office of Disability Services, with advance notice, to provide our office with books for scanning purposes.
-It is the responsibility of all students to purchase their required textbooks and to comply with the provisions of the U.S. Copyright Act.
+The Barnes & Noble at FIT book store works with the Office of Disability Services, with advance notice, to provide our office with books for scanning purposes.
+It is the responsibility of all students to purchase required textbooks and to comply with the provisions of the U.S. Copyright Act.
 Purchases of textbooks must be made and a copy of a receipt provided to the Office of Disability Services.
+Requests can be submitted via the Alternate Textbok Request form.

 Books on Audio Tape/CD

-- Search the RFB&D website to find your book, using the correct edition required.
+- Search the Learning Ally website to find your book, using the correct edition required.

 - If the book is available as cited within the syllabi, simply order your textbook.

-- If the book is not available through RFB&D, contact this office to learn more about the options for scanning on campus and to receive training.
+- If the book is not available through Learning Ally, contact FIT-ABLE to learn more about the options for scanning and to receive training.

 - ISBN Number: